Saturday, May 4, 2013

 The Kingdom of Swaziland, approximately the size of Wales, has been inhabited since prehistory by one ethnic group, the Swazi, which makes the nation one of the unique countries in sub-Saharan Africa.
 Swaziland has beautifully varied geography from the mountainous west to the lowland plains in the east and is surrounded by South Africa and Mozambique.

-Below is a clip of a video that shows a village surrounded by mountainous beauty.
+Below is a clip of a video that shows a village being approached from surrounding mountainous beauty.

 We continue with our dancing theme that has transitioned from Dutch dancing (in Iowa USA), Cameroon dancing, Tanzanian dancing and now to Swazi dancing.
 Swaziland culture is colorful, and men and women dance with incredible energy, as shown in the two clips below from a longer video.

 Below is a quick tour of Mbabane, the capital city.
 In the background one hears a choir singing, which comes into view later.
-Note how traditional melody and tempo in the foregoing clip carries forward into contemporary music.
+Note traditional melody and tempo from the foregoing clip.

 Swazi citizens embrace their culture with active participation in annual ceremonies.
 Below is a video of the Ncwale ceremony that lasts from late December to early January each year.
 The King disappears from the general public into a sacred enclosure where he is given the first fruits of the season, and the symbolic burning of his bedding and the slaughter of cattle signify the beginning of a prosperous new year.